 When asked about the significance of the game, Anderson said, "It's a good statement for us."

 The Colonials are now 6-0 in NEC play for the first time in school history.
-They have five days off before a big game at home against Bryant (13-8, 5-1) next Thursday on ESPNU.
-Wagner will try to regroup at LIU Brooklyn (7-12, 2-4) next Thursday.
+They have five days off before a big game at home against the Bryant Bulldogs (13-8, 5-1) next Thursday on ESPNU.
+Wagner will try to regroup against the LIU Brooklyn Blackbirds (7-12, 2-4) next Thursday.